Marcus Hahnemann

 Marcus Stephen Hahnemann (born June 15, 1972) is an American former professional soccer player who played as a goalkeeper.

 Graduating out of Seattle Pacific University, he played for the Seattle Sounders between 1994 and 1996.
 Between 1997 and 1999 he turned out for the Colorado Rapids, signing with English club Fulham in 1999.
 Unable to become the first-choice goalkeeper at Fulham, he enjoyed loan spells with Rochdale and Reading, before signing permanently with Reading in 2002.
 In 2009, following 276 league appearances for the club, he transferred to Wolverhampton Wanderers.

-He has won nine caps for the United States, featuring as back-up for Kasey Keller and Tim Howard in two World Cups.
-Following his debut for the States in 1994 he played two further games within the same month, however he had to wait almost nine years before his next international appearance, making him a player with one of the longest ever gaps between caps.
+He has won nine caps for the United States, featuring as backup for Kasey Keller and Tim Howard in two World Cups.
+Following his debut for the U.S. in 1994, he played two further games within the same month; however, he had to wait almost nine years before his next international appearance, making him a player with one of the longest-ever gaps between caps.

 Early years

 Hahnemann grew up in the Seattle area in Kent and attended Kentridge High School where he was named the team's MVP his junior season.
 He transferred to Newport High School in Bellevue, Washington for his senior season.
 That year, he kept eleven clean sheets en route to being named the All-King County goalkeeper.

 He played college soccer for the Seattle Pacific University Falcons.
 A Division II powerhouse, Hahnemann led SPU to the NCAA Division II National Championship in 1993.
-Over his four seasons at SPU, Hahnemann had a 64–9–5 record as a starter, with forty-six career clean sheets.
+Over his four seasons at SPU, Hahnemann had a 64–9–5 record as a starter, with 46 career clean sheets.

 Club career

 Seattle Sounders

 Hahnemann's professional career started when he signed with the Seattle Sounders of the A-League on May 1, 1994.
 In his first season with the Sounders, Hahnemann registered a .57 GAA in fourteen games to take the league's top goalkeeper honors.
-In 1995, he played twenty-nine games as the Sounders won the league championship.
+In 1995, he played 29 games as the Sounders won the league championship.
 In 1996, the Sounders repeated as champions while Hahnemann kept eleven clean sheets and made 119 saves.

 Colorado Rapids

 Hahnemann waited until 1997 to join Major League Soccer (MLS), signing with the Colorado Rapids.
-His first appearance was on April 20, 1997 coming on as a substitute for Paul Grafer; Hahneman then started the next 23 MLS league games that season, and he also appeared in the U.S. Open Cup.
+His first appearance was on April 20, 1997, coming on as a substitute for Paul Grafer; Hahneman then started the next 23 MLS league games that season, and he also appeared in the U.S. Open Cup.
 In his first season in MLS, the Rapids went all the way to the MLS Cup before losing 2–1 to D.C.
 United.

 During his second season in 1998, he set a club record for the most games and minutes played in a single season by a goalkeeper, playing 2,520 minutes in 28 games and compiling a 16–12 record, and was named their Defender of the Year.